signetjs/signet/README.md

 Finally, Signet won't let your documentation get out of date.
 Since Signet does real type checking and a review of your function properties against your signature, if you add parameters or change your function, Signet will let you know your documentation is out of date.

 All of this only scratches the surface of what you can do with Signet.
-You can define your own types, use higher-kinded and algebraic types and even define macros to alter type strings just in time.
+You can define your own types, use constructed and algebraic types and even define macros to alter type strings just in time.
 Beyond that, Signet is 100% ECMAScript 5.1 (Harmony) compliant, so there is no need to transpile anything.
 As long as your code works, Signet works.

 Remember, code is not just a program to be run, it is a document programmers read.
 Wouldn't you like your document to tell you more?